midsandhighs/cli_tools/README.md

 ## The Attic

-### irc.sh:
+~~### irc.sh:~~
-a dumber script that I hope I can turn into a really simply way to launch my IRSSI screen regardless of whether the screen is attached or detached.
+~~a dumber script that I hope I can turn into a really simply way to launch my IRSSI screen regardless of whether the screen is attached or detached.~~
+using up arrow to recall a tmux connect is easy enough.

-#### Current blockers:
+### Current blockers:
-* Need to figure out how to parse screen output in bash
-* or maybe a python script?

 Who even knows, this document is evolving as all things do.